Articles tagged with: Cashflow Model

 Payable Factor: represents the net payable percentage after various treatment, smelting, refining, penalty charges.
 This is simply an estimate depending on the specific products produced at site.
 For example, concentrates would have an overall lower payable factor than say gold-silver dore production.

-Insitu Rock Value: this output is the dollar value of the insitu rock (in US dollars), without any recovery or payable factors being applied.
+Insitu Rock Value: this output is the dollar value of the insitu rock (in US dollars), without any process recovery or payable factors being applied.

 NSR Rock Value: this output represents the net smelter return dollar value after applying the recovery and payable factors.
 This represents the actual revenue that could be generated and used to pay back operating costs.
+One can see the impact that these payables have on the overall value.

-Profit = Revenue – Cost
+Mining Profit = Revenue – Cost

 Conclusion